-The failure by Paul G. Allen to maintain a minimum voting interest in us could trigger a change of control default under our credit facilities.
+The failure by Paul G. Allen to maintain a minimum voting interest in us could trigger a change of control default under our subsidiary's credit facilities.

-Our credit facilities provide that the failure by (a) Mr. Allen, (b) his estate, spouse, immediate family members and heirs and (c) any trust, corporation, partnership or other entity, the beneficiaries, stockholders, partners or other owners of which consist exclusively of Mr. Allen or such other persons referred to in (b) above or a combination thereof to maintain a 35% direct or indirect voting interest in the applicable borrower would result in a change of control default.
-Such a default could result in the acceleration of repayment of our and our parent companies' indebtedness, including borrowings under our credit facilities.
-See "-Risks Related to Our and Our Parent Companies' Significant Indebtedness - All of our and our parent companies' outstanding debt is subject to change of control provisions.
-We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent companies' following a change of control, which would place us and our parent companies' in default under the applicable debt instruments."
+The Charter Operating credit facilities provide that the failure by (a) Mr. Allen, (b) his estate, spouse, immediate family members and heirs and (c) any trust, corporation, partnership or other entity, the beneficiaries, stockholders, partners or other owners of which consist exclusively of Mr. Allen or such other persons referred to in (b) above or a combination thereof to maintain a 35% direct or indirect voting interest in the applicable borrower would result in a change of control default.
+Such a default could result in the acceleration of repayment of our and our parent company's indebtedness, including borrowings under the Charter Operating credit facilities.
+See "-Risks Related to Our and Our Parent Company's Significant Indebtedness - All of our and our parent company's outstanding debt is subject to change of control provisions.
+We and our parent companies may not have the ability to raise the funds necessary to fulfill our and our parent company's obligations under our and its indebtedness following a change of control, which would place us and our parent company in default under the applicable debt instruments."

-Pursuant to the Plan, on November 30, 2009, Charter, CII and Mr. Allen entered into a lock up agreement (the "Lock-Up Agreement") pursuant to which Mr. Allen and any permitted affiliate of Mr. Allen that will hold shares of new Charter Class B common stock, from and after the Effective Date to, but not including, the earliest to occur of (i) September 15, 2014, (ii) the repayment, replacement, refinancing or substantial modification, including any waiver, to the change of control provisions of our credit facility and (iii) a Change of Control (as defined in the Lock-Up Agreement), Mr. Allen and/or any such permitted affiliate shall not transfer or sell shares of new Charter Class B common stock received by such person under the Plan or convert shares of new Charter Class B common stock received by such person under the Plan or class A common stock except to Mr. Allen and/or such permitted affiliates.
+Pursuant to the Plan, on November 30, 2009, Charter, CII and Mr. Allen entered into a lock up agreement (the "Lock-Up Agreement") pursuant to which Mr. Allen and any permitted affiliate of Mr. Allen that will hold shares of new Charter Class B common stock, from and after the Effective Date to, but not including, the earliest to occur of (i) September 15, 2014, (ii) the repayment, replacement, refinancing or substantial modification, including any waiver, to the change of control provisions of the Charter Operating credit facility and (iii) a Change of Control (as defined in the Lock-Up Agreement), Mr. Allen and/or any such permitted affiliate shall not transfer or sell shares of new Charter Class B common stock received by such person under the Plan or convert shares of new Charter Class B common stock except to Mr. Allen and/or such permitted affiliates.